nhsengland/data-hazards-mock-up/README.md

 ## Prerequisites

-An awareness of the [Data Hazards project][1].
+An awareness of the [Data Hazards project][dh-site].

 ## Licence

-Any documentation is © NHS England copyright and available under the terms of the Open Government 3.0 licence.
+The original [Data Hazards repository][dh-repo] is licensed under a [CC-BY 4.0 license][dh-licence] which allows us to use, remix and share this repo under the condition of proper attribution.
+The specific adaptations of _this_ repo is © NHS England copyright and available under the terms of the [Open Government 3.0 licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+In practice for this context and content these licences are very similar- please use, adapt, and attribute.

 ## Hazards